madison-han/Scripts-for-CS-246/README.md

-Does not reflect what is taught in CS 246.
+Does not reflect CS 246 curricula.